samchon/nestia/README.md

 In the previous [Pure DTO Interface](#pure-dto-interface) corner, we've learned that `nestia` can use the pure interface type as DTO.
 Also, we've learned that utilizing generic, union/intersection and even conditional typed interfaces are also possible.

 In the Controller case, it's same with the upper DTO story.
 With `nestia`, defining a generic typed controller class is also possible, too.
 By defining a generic typed controller class as a super-type class, you can reduce both duplicated code and description comments.

 Look at the below code and feel how powerful `nestia` is.
-It should be stated that, `@nestjs/swagger` cannot construct such generic or union typed controller class.

   - Simple [`CustomerSaleArticleCommentsController`](https://github.com/samchon/nestia/blob/master/demo/safe/src/controllers/ConsumerSaleArticleCommentsController.ts)
   - Generic controllers